Approved by the Committee for Sustainability on October 19, 2020

 - Validate Application of Principles.
 Civil engineers must guide project development and validate the application of these principles by using metrics and rating tools such as the EnvisionTM Rating System for sustainable infrastructure.

 ASCE recognizes the leadership role of engineers in sustainable development, and their responsibility to provide effective and innovative solutions in addressing the challenges of sustainability.
-The ASCE Code of Ethics states that "Engineers shall hold paramount the safety, health and welfare of the public and shall strive to comply with the principles of sustainable development in the performance of their professional duties."
-ASCE works on a global scale to promote public recognition and understanding of the needs and opportunities for sustainable development and contribute to health communities.
+ASCE holds paramount the safety, health, and welfare of the public.
+The ASCE Code of Ethics states that "Engineers shall: